 - Push the purée through a strainer into a clean bowl.
 Set the juice aside to cool completely.
 The leftover pulp can be used like jam on a slice of toast or discarded.

 - Melt the chocolate in the microwave in 30 second bursts, stirring very well between each, until just melted.
 This should take no longer than 2 minutes.
 Set aside to cool a little.

 - Heat the milk and vanilla in a small saucepan over low heat until steaming.
-Beat the egg yolks and sugar together until very light and creamy, then slowly drizzle the steaming milk in while still beating.
+Beat the egg yolks and ½ cup of sugar together until very light and creamy, then slowly drizzle the steaming milk in while still beating.
 Once all the milk is added, return the mixture to the saucepan and heat over low heat, stirring constantly for around 5-6 minutes until it has thickened and coats the back of a spoon.

 - Pour 1/2 cup of the cherry juice into a bowl and mix with half of the custard mixture (set any remaining juice aside in the fridge).
 Mix the other half of the custard with the melted chocolate.
 Combine completely.

 - Whip the cream to soft peaks, then gently fold half of it through the chocolate custard and half through the cherry custard.
 Place the cherry custard in the fridge to keep cold and pour the chocolate custard into the prepared loaf tin.
 Place in the freezer to set for half an hour.
 Pour the cherry custard over the top of the chocolate and freeze until set.